jqwik-team/jqwik/BACKLOG.md

 - Automatically generate nulls for types annotated as nullable See https://github.com/pholser/junit-quickcheck/pull/210

-- Allow Fixture parameters to examples and properties

 - Lifecycle Hooks
     - ProvideArbitraryHook
         - Let domains use that hook
         - Let ArbitraryProviders use that hook

     - AroundPropertyHook
         - Add parameter PropertyConfiguration
             - tries()